-How COVID-19 has affected South African Grocery Retail Consumer Sentiment has been added to Bookmarks.
+How COVID-19 has affected South African grocery retail consumer sentiment has been saved

 Consumer insights pre- and during lockdown